 Take plenty of dog treats

-If, as we hope, you do take your dog to work on June 25, just remember to take some dog treats in case you need the occasional distraction.
-Homemade dog treats made with one of our dog treat baking mixes would definitely fit the bill.
+If, as I hope, you do take your dog to work on June 25, just remember to take some dog treats in case you need the occasional distraction.
+Homemade dog treats made with one of my dog treat baking mixes would definitely fit the bill.

 So go on.
 Join the fun.
-And if you do, do please let us know how you get on!
+And if you do, do please let me know how you get on!